Tukorea-IDA/Papers/README.md

  * Physics-informed machine learning: case studies for weather and climate modelling, Philosophical Transactions of the Royal Society

+ * Discovering governing equations from data by sparseidentification of nonlinear dynamical systems, PROCEEDINGS OF THE NATIONAL ACADEMY OF SCIENCES

 ----
 # Anomaly Detection